How to Taper Off Antidepressants Safely After 30 Years: My Postpartum Story & Antidepressant Tapering Schedule

 I felt better and was enjoying life with our new son for about two years.
 I tried to stop when my husband and I wanted a second child.
 I was never told how to stop, so I just abruptly stopped taking them, unwittingly.
 On a long-awaited beach vacation with our two-year-old, I turned into someone I didn’t recognize—irritable, hostile, finding fault in everything, and angry.
 The darkness felt chemical, not “me.”
 My doctor said, “Your depression has returned,” and put me on something else I could “safely” take through pregnancy.
 Deep down, I knew it was withdrawal, but I had no proof and no alternative.
 I was told the medication was safe for the developing fetus.

 My first child is now over 30.
 For three decades and counting, I have been unable to entirely stop, though I've tried.
 I’ve endured side effects that are humiliating and possibly permanent—a movement disorder, sexual dysfunction, emotional numbing, cognitive fog—and every attempt to taper the standard way has been worse hell than the next.
 Withdrawal symptoms were always labeled “relapse,” and the dose went back up, or more drugs were added.
 Once, I checked myself into the psychiatric unit because the experience was hell.
 This was not a relapse.
+My original symptoms were post-partum, but knowing that didn't make it any easier to stop taking them.

 Only now, finally, do I have a psychiatrist willing to help me do a proper, slow, hyperbolic taper.
 I've stopped two successfully to date, and I'm working on my third.
 Doctors like this are rare.